-Personalized Training Experiences
+Personalized Training Experiences to Improve Engagement

-Recipe: 1 part digital resources, 1 part in class Q&A
+Recipe: 1 part digital resources, 1 part in-class Q&A

 Recipe: A dash of online assessments, fold-in data tracking

 Online assessments with built-in grading rubrics benefit both trainers and learners.
 Since an online assessment automatically does the grading, there is more time for you to do what you’re supposed to: train.
-Because your schedule is freed up from grading, you can devote training time to actually engaging and extending your reach with learners.
+Because your schedule is freed up from grading, you can devote training time to engaging and extending your reach with learners.

 Additionally, most learners want to know their feedback immediately, something that online assessments can provide.
 As a result, learners will spend less time mulling over what their score could be and rather focus on the content being taught in the present.
-Based on a class’s results, you can choose which engagement exercises will be most beneficial and which ones can be modified to further certain areas of skill development.
+Based on a class’s results, you can choose which engagement exercises will be most beneficial and which can be modified to further certain areas of skill development.

 Recipe: A spritz of multimedia, a handful of in-person delivery

 Flexibility is a central component of a personalized training experience.
-Blended content increases training flexibility and offers an added convenience of how and when learners complete training.
-Some subject matter is best presented in the multimedia formats, like videos or podcasts.
+Blended content increases training flexibility and offers the convenience of how and when learners complete training.
+Some subject matter is best presented in multimedia formats, like videos or podcasts.
 Learners can choose to engage with these pieces of digital content on an ad hoc basis.
 More complex topics can be presented in depth in the classroom.
 Questions can be answered and you can take the liberty of adding further explanations in areas where learners show struggle.